AmpFlow A40-300 high-performance brushed DC electric motor

 Efficiency

-Getting high efficiency from a low-voltage motor is not easy.
-Many factors affect efficiency.
-We have optimized each of these factors to achieve very high efficiency in these motors.
+Getting high efficiency from a low-voltage motor is not easy, as many factors must be carefully optimized.
+AmpFlow has addressed each of them to achieve exceptionally high efficiency across our motor range.

 The armatures are wound with heavy gauge wire, and all the space in the armature is used.
 We left no power-robbing "empty air" in the slots.
 The smaller motors have skewed armature laminations to eliminate the heavy "cogging" that results from using the extremely powerful neodymium magnets.
 The A40 motor uses straight laminations, but the cogging is kept very low by using a 42-bar commutator.
 The huge 1.75" diameter of the commutator combined with the four massive brushes and the 42 bars enabled us to get high power and high efficiency from this smooth-running motor (the A28 and F30 motors have 21 bars).
 As far as we know, our high-performance and mid-range motors have the highest efficiency of any 24-volt reversible permanent magnet DC brush motors in their size ranges.